Working Together

 2) To sit across from someone and speak your biggest vulnerabilities requires a certain courage that is inspiring, admirable, and human.

-3) While I enjoy working with each and every one of my clients, getting to say hi to your pets is my favorite part.
+3) While I enjoy working with every single client, getting to say hi to your pets is my favorite part.

 So are you ready?
 Let’s find your way.
 Together.